At a Glance

 ✨Show Your Passion for Supporting Neurodiverse Children

 Make sure to express your genuine interest in working with neurodiverse children during the interview.
-Share any relevant experiences or volunteer work that highlights your commitment to creating an inclusive environment.
+Share any relevant experiences or coursework that highlight your commitment to understanding and supporting their unique needs.

-Since the school values creative methods, be prepared to discuss how you would engage students through music, art, or other creative activities.
-Think of specific examples or ideas you could bring to the role.
+Since the school values creative methods, be prepared to discuss how you would use music, art, or other creative activities to engage students.
+Think of specific examples or ideas that could help create an inclusive learning environment.